CarbonLDP/carbonldp-js-sdk/doc/README.md

 removeMember( member:Carbon.Pointer.Class ):Promise<Carbon.HTTP.Response.Class>
 ```

-Remove the specified resource Pointer as a member of the container.
+Remove the specified resource Pointer as a member of the current container.

 *Parameters*